Many movies are elevated to the status of ‘cult classic’. Usually the use of

 re-release of the DVD by Starz/Anchor Bay.
 The original cover art featured the

-The movie opens with Janey Glenn (Sarah Jessica Parker) standing in front of
+The film opens with Janey Glenn (Sarah Jessica Parker) standing in front of

 the class in her new school.
 She is supposed to tell everyone about herself and